rumyantseva/tr/README.md

 ### Idea and implementation details

 #### Intermediate hops

 In principle, multiple implementations are possible: we can use ICMP, UDP, TCP or other protocols.

 For simplicity, let's choose ICMP.
-It won't let us specify port for the target but as only host is mentioned in the original task, ICMP should be enough.
+It won't let us specify the port for the target but as the only host is mentioned in the original task, ICMP should be enough.

-In implementation, we can send ICMP Echo Request and will wait for ICMP Echo Reply.
+In the implementation, we can send ICMP Echo Request and wait for ICMP Echo Reply.
-We start from TTL=1 and for every new request we increase TTL.
+We start from TTL=1, and for every new request, we increase TTL until we receive ICMP Echo Reply or Max TTL (provided via flags) is reached.
-Until we reach the target, we expect to receive the Time Exceeded error instead of Echo Reply.

 #### Response time

 In fact, the network situation is changing quite often.
-So that, the response time is not a really reliable metric in this particular case.
+So, the response time is not a really reliable metric in this particular case.
 Due to continuous changes in the network, it's also quite expected that we can complete a round trip for a bigger TTL faster than a round trip for a smaller TTL.

 In this implementation, we do requests hops for every TTL value only once.
-In principle, it might make sense to do such requests a few times to have a better representation for a median response time.
+In principle, it might make sense to do such requests a few times to have better representation for a median response time.
 A few attempts also might be useful if we haven't reached the desired hop from the first attempt.

 However, as it was requested in the task, the largest difference in response time between consecutive hops is calculated.
-As timeouts are potentially possible, we will calculate the largest difference only for hops where we don't have timeouts.
+As timeouts are potentially possible, we calculate the largest difference only for hops where we don't have timeouts.

 ### Go-related Decisions

-- The `pkg/trace` package is designed to be used as a library, it might be included into external projects.
+- The `rumyantseva/tr/pkg/trace` package is designed to be used as a library, it might be included into external projects.
 - CLI-related libraries: the standard `flag` library is chosen to not to overcomplicate the tool.
 - In addition to the standard library, `golang.org/x/net` is used to work with IPv4, IPv6 and ICMP.